Legal

 Categories of Personal Data

-- Account data: Name, email address, password (hashed), organization name.
+- Account data: Name, email address, password (hashed), organization name and settings.

 - Usage data: Pages viewed, features used, actions taken, session duration, device and browser information.